frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/selling/selling-settings.md

 ## 4. Other checks
 ### 4.1 Maintain Same Rate Throughout Sales Cycle

-The system by default validates that item price will be the same throughout the sales cycle (Sales Order -> Delivery Note -> Sales Invoice).
-If your item price will be changing within the cycle and you need to bypass validation of the same rate maintained in the cycle, let this checkbox be unchecked.
+If this is enabled, ERPNext will validate whether an Item's price is changing in a Delivery Note or Sales Invoice created from a Sales Order, i.e. it will help you maintain the same rate throughout the sales cycle.

+You can configure the action that system should take if the same rate is not maintained in the "Action If Same Rate is Not Maintained" field:

+- **Stop**: ERPNext will stop you from changing the price by throwing a validation error.
+- **Warn**: The system will let you save the transaction but warn you with a message if the rate is changed.

 ### 4.2 Allow User to Edit Price List Rate in Transaction